 Right away there are a lot of dead giveaways that something is off about this town.
 For starters, Petey the dog won’t stop barking at everyone they meet, which is very unlike him.
 I can’t say I blame them for not paying that too much mind.
 I’ve lived with dogs my whole life and their reasons for barking at things are rarely good ones.

 I said before that Petey’s storyline is what brought this book to another level for me.
-He’s the one who first brings the kids to the all important town cemetery.
+He’s the one who first brings the kids to the all-important town cemetery.
 After the kind folks of Dark Falls ‘take care’ of Petey by turning him to one of them (still not all that clear on what that is), his response to seeing his family is to run away from them – almost as if he were ashamed.
-Not only was their dog made undead, in the end had to leave him behind when they fled the town.
-It really helped give the story a much needed emotional angle.
+Not only was their dog made undead, but in the end, had to leave him behind when they fled the town.
+It really helped give the story a much-needed emotional angle.

 All of this is to say: the town and its people were creepy and weird.
-I would have loved some more depth to their rituals and culture.
-I know, it’s a kids book, and there likely wasn’t much time to show much more than hea did.
+I would have loved some more depth into their rituals and culture.
+I know, it’s a kid’s book, and there likely wasn’t much time to show much more than he did.
 But a girl can dream.

-Speaking of kid appropriate, it’s as good a time as any to talk about the gore factor.
+Speaking of kid-appropriate, it’s as good a time as any to talk about the gore factor.
 The most shocking instance of this is probably when Josh melts their friend Ray with his halogen flashlight.
-The scene was described in pretty explicit detail and reminded me of that scene at the end of Raiders of the Lost Arc.
-Only instead of melting nazi’s it was a melting child in a cemetery.
+The scene was described in pretty explicit detail and reminded me of that scene at the end of Raiders of the Lost Ark.
+Only instead of melting Nazis, it was a melting child in a cemetery.
 Kudos to Stine for respecting his audience and pulling no punches.

-The story ends when Amanda and Josh knock over a huge tree in the cemetery and all of the town people present disintegrate.
-Yet somehow at the end Amanda thinks she sees Mr. Dawes showing their house to another unsuspecting family.
+The story ends when Amanda and Josh knock over a huge tree in the cemetery and all of the townspeople present disintegrate.
+Yet somehow at the end, Amanda thinks she sees Mr. Dawes showing their house to another unsuspecting family.
 I’m not sure how one recovers from disintegrating in sunlight, but I imagine it’s painful.
 Like the ending of almost every book in the series, Stine likes to keep the reader wondering: is it really over?

 A small town is turned into vampire zombies that crave human blood (or maybe flesh) after a chemical plant explosion changed them.
 There’s a lot there, but it would have been cooler if the town had developed their own sort of rituals beyond encircling their victims and pulling real estate scams to get new blood.

-I like that they clearly weren’t zombies or vampires or ghosts, but this could have been so much stronger if who they were as a town and culture.
+I like that they clearly weren’t zombies or vampires or ghosts, but this could have been so much stronger with a better definition of who they were as a town and culture.
 I realize that’s a level of detail you can’t necessarily expect from these books, but I think even a few more details here could have elevated the story and made it more unique.

 TV Adaptation – Bullet Review

-This series has not aged particularly well, and it was certainly made on a budget.
-The 90s was not the golden age of television that we are currently living.
+• This series has not aged particularly well, and it was certainly made on a budget.
+The 90s was not the golden age of television that we are currently living in.
 I remember not caring for it as a kid either.
 I guess it didn’t live up to my high expectations set by the production quality of Mighty Morphin Power Rangers?
-Anyway – it’s been fun to watch the episode adaptations after I read each book (you can too if you have Netflix).
+Anyway – it’s been fun to watch the episode adaptations after I read each book.

 • The acting wasn’t awful, but it also wasn’t great.